 Poems, legends and fairytales inspire my work.
 I have written and illustrated my own poems and stories.

 Many artists have influenced me such as Botticelli, George Moreau, Hilma af Klimt, Vanessa Bell, Edvard Munch, Rauschenberg, William Blake, Odilon Redon and Bosch.

 I enjoy the theosophist approach to art.
-I am seeking a space, a calm sanctuary but also always being aware of the social context of my approach, engaged with the upheaval and inequalities that face our times.
+I am seeking a space, a calm sanctuary but also I enjoy freedom of expression and this can allow for some cathartic pieces.
+My work, I feel is free and intuitive.